Nette Database

 password: password

-After this, the connection object can be retrieved as a service from the DI container, e.g.:
+Then, the connection object can be obtained as a service from the DI container, e.g.:

 class Model